Particle filter efficiency under limited communication: Introduction

-We consider the recently proposed $\alpha$-SMC algorithm \cite{whiteley2016role}, a version of the bootstrap particle filter that can be easily implemented on parallel architectures.
-The parallelisation is achieved by limiting the amount of ``communication'' between particles.
-In the bootstrap particle filter, each particle interacts with every other particle during the resampling step.
-The $\alpha$-SMC algorithm operates by only allowing particles to interact with a small subset of other particles.
-This restricted communication structure is formalised through a sequence of stochastic matrices -- these matrices are referred to as {\it connectivity matrices} in the sequel since they describe how particles are connected to each other.
+The $\alpha$-sequential Monte Carlo algorithm \citep{whiteley2016role} was proposed recently as a general method for distributed sequential Monte Carlo.
+This is a generalisation of the bootstrap particle filter that can be implemented on parallel architectures.
+This is achieved by allowing particles to interact with only a small subset of other particles in the resampling step, and is formalized through a sequence of stochastic matrices.
+These are referred to as {\it connectivity matrices} in the sequel since they describe how particles are connected to each other.
+It has been shown that certain ``local exchange'' communication structures do not lead to stable algorithms \citep{heine2017fluctuations}, and sophisticated adaptive mechanisms have been designed for ensuring stability \citep{lee2016forest, heine2020parallelizing}.
+However, a general understanding of the influence of the communication structure on the stability properties of the algorithm is lacking.

-In this article, we relate the stability properties of the $\alpha$-SMC algorithm to the connectivity and mixing properties of the communication structures described by the connectivity matrices.
-We prove that, under standard assumptions on the underlying HMM dynamics \eqref{eq:HMM}, time-uniform convergence can be ensured by choosing communication structures with sufficiently large absolute spectral gaps.
-In practice, and as explored numerically in Section \ref{sec.numerics}, this can be achieved by choosing the connectivity matrices as the Markov transition matrices of random walks on Ramanujan graphs \cite{lubotzky1988ramanujan}.
-We further show that when the communication is randomised or chosen with care, it is straightforward for the $\alpha$-SMC algorithm to efficiently operate in the regime where each particle is only connected to a small and fixed number of neighbouring particles while the total number of particles increases to infinity.

-The paper is organised as follows.
-In \cref{sec.alphaSMC}, we describe the $\alpha$-SMC algorithm and discuss its basic properties.
-We relate its stability properties to the spectral gap of the connectivity matrices in \cref{sec.non-asymptotic_analysis} and establish time-uniform bounds.
-In \cref{eq.randomized_connections}, we study more closely the influence of the number of neighbours of each particle on the overall performance of the algorithm.
-This leads us to discuss statistical tradeoffs in \cref{sec.statistical.tradeoff}.
-In particular, we contrast different partial structures to complete communication.
-Finally, we present in \cref{sec.numerics} several numerical studies.\\